neuroverse-fm/neuropilot/README.md

 Set all permissions for Neuro to 'Off' immediately and unregister the actions.
 Also kills currently running tasks and any shells opened by Neuro.
-Any requests from Neuro when she used a Copilot-mode command is denied automatically.
+Any request from Neuro when she used a Copilot-mode command is denied automatically.
 Since it's intended to be a panic button, it is recommended to bind this command to a keyboard shortcut.

 ### Send File As Context